ketilmo/balena-ogn/README.md

 # Part 2 – Initial setup

 On a high level, there are two ways to deploy **balena-ogn**.
-The easy way to get started, is to simply click this button:
+The easy way to get started is to simply click this button:

 [![Deploy with button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/ketilmo/balena-ogn&defaultDeviceType=raspberrypi4-64)

-It will take you through the process of creating (or logging into an existing) balena account and deploying the solution to and SD-card that you will insert into a computing device of choice.
-When you are done, the new device will show up on the balena dashboard.
+It will take you through creating (or logging into an existing) balena account and deploying the solution to an SD card you insert into a computing device of your choice.
+When you finish, the new device will appear on the balena dashboard.
 Magic!
-You can now skip directly to [Part 3 – Configuration](#part-3--configuration).
+When this is done, you can skip directly to [Part 3 – Configuration](#part-3--configuration).

-If you want to have more granular control, or maybe combine balena-ogn with its sister project **[balena-ads-b](https://github.com/ketilmo/balena-ads-b)**, you might want to walk through this manual procedure instead:
+If you want to have more granular control or maybe pair balena-ogn with its sister project **[balena-ads-b](https://github.com/ketilmo/balena-ads-b)**, you might want to walk through this manual procedure instead:

  1. [Create a free balena account](https://dashboard.balena-cloud.com/signup).
 You might be asked to upload your public SSH key during the process.
 If you don't have a public SSH key yet, you can [create one](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
  2. Sign in to balena and head to the [*Fleets*](https://dashboard.balena-cloud.com/fleets) panel.
  3. Create a fleet with the name of your choice for your device type.
 Please take note of the fleet name.
-You will need it later.
-In the dialog that appears, pick a *Default Device Type* that matches your device.
+Just so you know, you will need it later.
+In the dialogue that appears, pick a *Default Device Type* that matches your device.
 Specify the SSID and password if you want to use WiFi (and your device supports it).
- 4. balena will create an SD card image for you, which will start downloading automatically after a few seconds.
+ 4. balena will create an SD card image for you, which will download automatically after a few seconds.
 Flash the image to an SD card using balena's dedicated tool [balenaEtcher](https://www.balena.io/etcher/).
  5. Insert the SD card in your receiver, and connect it to your cabled network (unless you plan to use WiFi only and configured that in step 3).
  6. Power up the receiver.
  7. From the balena dashboard, navigate to the fleet you created.
 A new device with an automatically generated name should appear within a few minutes.
 Click on it to open it.
- 8. Rename your device to your taste by clicking on the pencil icon next to the current device name.
+ 8. You can rename your device to your taste by clicking on the pencil icon next to the current device name.
  9. Almost there!
 Next, we will push the **balena-ogn** code to your device through the balena cloud.
 We'll do that using the [balena CLI](https://github.com/balena-io/balena-cli).
 Follow the [official instructions](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md) to download and install the CLI for your operating system of choice.
  10. After installing the balena-cli, head into your terminal and log in to balena with the following command: `balena login`.
-Then follow the instructions on the screen.
+Then, follow the instructions on the screen.
- 11. Next, clone the balena-ads-b repository to your local computer: `git clone git@github.com:ketilmo/balena-ogn.git`.
-If you want to make changes to the repo, you can also fork it.
+ 11. Clone the balena-ads-b repository to your local computer: `git clone git@github.com:ketilmo/balena-ogn.git`.
+You can also fork the repo if you want to make changes to it.
  12. Head into the folder of the newly cloned repo by typing `cd balena-ogn`.
  13. Do you remember your fleet name from earlier?
 Good.
 Now, we are ready to push the applications to balena's servers by typing `balena push YOUR–FLEET–NAME–HERE`.
  14. Now, wait while the Docker containers build on balena's servers.
 If the process is successful, you will see a beautiful piece of ASCII art depicting a unicorn right in your terminal window: